 - Transferring digital assets between your wallets: A crypto wallet is software designed to hold cryptocurrency.
 You can freely transfer crypto between wallets you control without being subject to taxation because you have not transferred it to another person or entity.

 - Gifting digital assets: Technically, gifts of cryptocurrency and NFTs are not subject to tax as long as the fair market value of the gifted item does not exceed the annual gift exclusion threshold.
 If it does, you may be subject to a gift tax, which must be reported on an IRS Form 709.
-As of 2023, the annual exclusion is $17,000.
+As of 2025, the annual exclusion is $19,000.

 - Donating digital assets: Donating crypto, NFTs, and other digital assets is typically not subject to taxation.
 The transaction may qualify as a charitable contribution if the donation recipient is a tax-exempt, nonprofit group or organization under IRC section 501(c)(3).
-This type of transaction is eligible for a tax deduction.
+This type of transaction may be eligible for a tax deduction.

-Important Tax Forms From Cryptocurrency Exchanges
+Important Tax Forms from Cryptocurrency Exchanges

 Cryptocurrency exchanges are platforms where individuals and companies can buy, sell, and trade crypto.
 Exchanges are required to issue specific IRS tax forms when interacting with users, beginning with the tax year 2023.